nuts-foundation/nuts-go/README.rst

-address                 --address               NUTS_ADDRESS            address and port server will be listening at. configfile              --configfile            NUTS_CONFIGFILE         points to the location of the config file to be used. verbosity               --verbosity             NUTS_VERBOSITY          Log level ("trace", "debug", "info", "warn", "error")
+address                 --address               NUTS_ADDRESS            address and port server will be listening at. configfile              --configfile            NUTS_CONFIGFILE         points to the location of the config file to be used. verbosity               --verbosity             NUTS_VERBOSITY          Log level ("trace", "debug", "info", "warn", "error") mode                    --mode                  NUTS_MODE               Mode the application will run in.
+When 'cli' it can be used to
+                                                                        administer a remote Nuts node.
+When 'server' it will start a Nuts node.
+                                                                        Defaults to 'server'.
 =====================   ====================    =====================   ================================================================